ncphillips/blog/content/post/what-s-new-in-jekyll-3-4-0.md

 title = ""

 +++
-Jekyll 3.4.0 was release on the 27<sup>th</sup> of January 2017 with some noteworthy enhancements that id like to share with you.
+Jekyll 3.4.0 was release on the 27<sup>th</sup> of January 2017 with some noteworthy enhancements that I'd like to share with you.

-So whats new?
+So what's new?

 ## Add connector param to ‘array_to_sentence_string’ filter